 You could begin immediately by running this Z80 snapshot through Skoolkit, however, you'll save yourself a great deal of time if you first create a code execution map (also known as a profile or trace) - plus you'll have some fun playing the game!

-At the core of the disassembly process is the Control File.
-We can have Skoolkit analyse the Z80 machine code and generate this file for us, and if you have a good execution map, Skoolkit will produce an even more accurate control file.
+At the core of the Skoolkit disassembly process is the Control File and if you have a good execution map Skoolkit will produce an even more accurate control file.

 In FUSE, start the profiler by selecting the